mlabs-haskell/hydra-auction-onchain/docs/spec.md

   classDef default font-size:90%, overflow:visible;
   classDef reference stroke-dasharray: 5 5;
 ```

-The fee distribution to delegates must satisfy the following conditions:

 To keep things simple in this design, we require
 the number of delegates in an auction to be small enough